CBD for Labrador Retrievers: Joint Health & Beyond

 Young Adults (1-3 Years)

 This is when developmental joint conditions like hip and elbow dysplasia often become apparent.
-Early intervention with CBD, combined with appropriate exercise management and weight control, may help slow the progression of joint disease.
-Consider CBD as part of a preventive strategy rather than waiting for symptoms to become severe.
+Early CBD supplementation, combined with appropriate exercise management and weight control, may be a useful part of a preventive strategy.

 Mature Adults (4-7 Years)